Packitoo/jobs/en-frontend.md

 ## Requirements

 * Experience with React, Redux and Material-UI
-* You are familiar with: Git, Markdown, Html, Css, API Rest, MVC, design patterns, micro-services
+* You are familiar with: Material-UI (material design), Oauth2, Git, Markdown, Html, Css,  API (rest...), MVC, design patterns, micro-services, continuous integration and deployments, cloud, kubernetes, docker, postgreSQL and backend techs (we use Ruby On Rails today) and React-Native
-* You know a little Photoshop / Illustrator / Sketch and you are able to extrapolate screens from the main screens (but UI / UX / Web Designer is a separate post)
 * You are motivated to learn what it takes to get the job done
+* You are an eternal learner, always passionately discovering and teaching yourself new technologies

 ## Points bonus

 * You can speak some French
-* You can explain what's wrong with Javascript (and you're happy to work with it anyway)
 * You have a startup culture
 * Have knowledge of all the small parts of the Internet (protocols, network, websockets, cloud, databases, etc.)
 * Have a mobile dev experience with React-native

+## Compensations

+* No death-by-powerpoint meeting, we use chats like discord
+* Flexibility in your position (if you want to become fullstack, work on the cloud infrastructure, design...)
+* Game night, Diner and team sport outings

+## Location

+* Based in Pau ( #gastronomie #ski-1h #ocean-1h20 )
+* Work in the R&D team (4 pers)and Packaging experts
+* remote possible

 ## Evolutions